solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 ## Task 4: Partitioning for Larger Datasets

+Partitioning is an essential concept in Apache Spark; it divides larger datasets into multiple segments across the cluster.
+As a result, data tasks such as transformations can happen in parallel, yielding higher performance.
+In this task, we'll review the performance impact of partitioning your data workloads.

 1. Load the [Partition Sample Dataset](./Notebooks/Partition%20Sample%20Dataset.ipynb) notebook into your Synapse Workspace.
 Follow the directions in the notebook to understand how to assess the performance impact of partitioning on your workloads.

 ## Task 5: Write and Interact with Tables

 In earlier tasks, you've learned that Apache Spark in Azure Synapse Analytics can explore, process, and transform data in a performing way.
 You can further leverage Spark to persist refined data by creating databases and tables using SparkSQL.
 When a Spark job persists data, it is stored as parquet tables.
 These tables are [automatically shared](https://docs.microsoft.com/en-us/azure/synapse-analytics/metadata/database) with the serverless SQL pool engine and other workspace Spark pools.

-In this Task, you will leverage the **Knowledge center** to retrieve sample data and learn how to persist `DataFrame's to temporary and permanent tables for later analysis or for querying in another language (SparkSQL).
+In this task, you will leverage the **Knowledge center** to retrieve sample data and learn how to persist `DataFrame`s to temporary and permanent tables for later analysis or for querying in another language (SparkSQL).

 1. Navigate to the **Knowledge center** and select **Browse gallery**.